 Examining creative leadership and skills training in the workplace confirms our earlier theories.
 Australians recognize creativity and are able to apply it at an individual level in the workplace.
-However, despite widespread applications of creativity leadership and skills programmes, the workforce doesn't believe that their individual creativity is being utilized effectively by their organization.
-These responses suggest that there is a greater need for functional skills training tailored to the specific needs of the organisation.
-Additionally, greater creative leadership programmes that foster creativity and empower employees would help enable employees to both apply their creativity at work and see it as a basic business function.
+However, lack of proper creative leadership programmes suggest senior management lacks the confidence, knowledge and understanding to empower managers to lead creatively.
+As a result, managers don't believe their individual creativity is being utilized effectively by their organization.
+These responses suggest there is a greater need for functional skills training tailored to the specific needs of the organisation.
+Additionally, creative leadership programmes fostering creativity and empowering employees would help enable managers to both apply their creativity at work and see it as a basic business function.

-4 Improving creativity and innovation training
+4 Improving creativity and innovation training C

-Although there is a high level of programme activity, there are some clear deficits in creativity training programmes, particularly for creative skills training programs.
+There clear deficits in creativity training programmes, particularly for creative skills training programs.
 These deficits are likely impacting the perceived successfulness of organisations in achieving creativity and innovation.
-The next section examines some of the topic areas that the workforce thinks would be beneficial in future training programs.
-It will also use respondent preferences to build an idealised design for creative leadership and creative skills workshops.
+The next section examines some of the topic areas management thinks would be beneficial in future training programs.
+It will use respondent preferences to build an idealised design for creative leadership and creative skills workshops.